ska-telescope/ska-ost-osd-ui/docs/src/deployment_to_kubernetes.rst

 Deployment To Kubernetes
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The full production system will consist of the OSD accessing OSD REST API which connects with a PostgreSQL instance.
+The full production system will consist of the OSD accessing OSD REST API.

 The umbrella Helm chart can then be deployed with